torin-st/misy2/readme.md

 Visit http://localhost:8080/users to see how Gateway redirect request to Users-service and get list of users, using load balancing (different port for request) and discovery server (service name instead host name).

+Perform POST request to http://localhost:8080/users to see how Gateway redirect request to Users-service and a new message in the "users"-topic in kafka will be created:

+`curl -X POST -H "Content-Type: application/json" -d '{"name":"Andy"}' http://localhost:8080/users`

 Visit http://localhost:8080/users without starting Users-service to see how Spring Cloud Circuit breaker in Gateway (Resilience4J) redirect request to http://localhost:8080/get.